yessikaplata/contact-manager/README.md

-# contact-manager
+# Contact manager

+Contact manager.

+#### Note:
-Practice basic Go syntax
+The goal of this project is to practice basic Go syntax